 Send people a sharing link and let them see your journey map and follow changes in real-time.

 Rearrange all the elements of the map, such as steps and lanes, by dragging and dropping them into place.

-Export journey maps a high resolution PDF, PowerPoint, Keynote, Excel and PNG files to print, present and analyze.
+Export all maps and personas to high resolution PDF, PowerPoint, Excel and PNG files to print, present and analyze.